 The monument in question fell like clockwork whilst my body landed in NYC like a cannon ball and bounced into an exclusive luncheon at the legal study of the University Club.

-We neglected to create roles in the new iteration for George and the papers, but that doesn’t mean we didn’t have a hand in authoring the extra credit blockbuster story about Big Tech that they ran after the 2018 midterms.
+We neglected to create roles in the new iteration for George and the papers, but that doesn’t mean we didn’t have a hand in authoring the extra credit blockbuster story about Big Tech they ran after the 2018 midterms.

 After the dust settled, Pierre was still running things in Santa Barbara, and I was in a new locale.